Mpox control guideline

 • Provide advice to venues regarding:

-• The PPE that should be worn by staff undertaking cleaning, waste disposal and laundering, which at a minimum should include a fluid resistant surgical mask, non-sterile disposable gloves, and a disposable apron.
+• The PPE that should be worn by staff undertaking cleaning, waste disposal and laundering, which at a minimum should include a fluid resistant surgical mask, non-sterile disposable gloves, a disposable apron, and protective eyewear where there is a risk of splashes or sprays of fluids into the face and eyes.

 • Consider offering SOPV outreach vaccination programs.

 Methods of messaging and the ability to contact trace may be limited due to the willingness of patrons to provide contact information.
+Messaging through mainstream media may not have adequate reach, and avenues to provide messaging through partnerships with non-government organisations should be explored.
 Best practice may require assessment on a case-by-case basis.

 Congregate living settings

 Congregate living settings are facilities or other housing where people who are not related reside in close proximity and share at least one common room (e.g., sleeping room, kitchen, bathroom, living room).
-Congregate living settings can include correctional and detention facilities, shelters for people experiencing homelessness, group homes, dormitories at institutes of higher education, boarding schools, seasonal worker housing, residential substance use treatment facilities and other similar settings but not healthcare settings.
+This can include correctional and detention facilities, shelters for people experiencing homelessness or family violence, group homes, dormitories at institutes of higher education, boarding schools, seasonal worker housing, residential substance use treatment facilities and other similar settings—but not healthcare settings.

 In the event of a case in a congregate living setting, PHUs may consider the following outbreak management strategies: